alexandrespindola/horizon-scanner/SETUP_GUIDE.md

    * Ensure your self-hosted instance is running and accessible via your Cloudflare Tunnel URL.
    * Create two new workflows: "Horizon Scanner \- Ingestion" and "Horizon Scanner \- Worker".
    * **Ingestion Workflow:**
      * Add a Webhook node.
-The production URL will be https://n8n-groupon.titansdev.es/webhook/....
+The production URL will be your N8N public URL, e.g., https://n8n.example.com/webhook/....
      * Add a RabbitMQ (Send) node.
 Configure it with your CloudAMQP URL.
    * **Worker Workflow (Standard Approach):**
      * Add a RabbitMQ Trigger node.
 Configure it to listen to the same queue.